riveracrist/riveracrist/README.md

 * Exploring IoT and real-world applications of automation

-😅 I’d appreciate help with anything I’m currently working on learning! 😅
+😅 I’m open to receiving guidance on anything I’m currently exploring and learning! ! 😅 I seek to learn from others who contribute to my learning